juji-io/datalevin/doc/query.md

 repetitions of head elements increase not just the storage size, but also processing overhead during query.

-Taking advantage of LMDB's dupsort capability (i.e. a key can be mapped to a list of values, and this list of values are also sorted, essentially it is a two level nested B+ trees of B+ trees), we store the head elements only once, by treating them as keys.
+Taking advantage of LMDB's DUPSORT capability (i.e. a key can be mapped to a list of values, and this list of values are also sorted, essentially it is a two level nested B+ trees of B+ trees), we store the head elements only once, by treating them as keys.
 The values are the remaining two elements of the triple as a list of values mapped to by a key.
-This nested triple storage results in about 20% space reduction, more or less depending on the data.
-In addition, the underlying KV storage implement page based prefix compression, so an additional 10% space reduction is archived.
+This nested triple storage results in about 20% space reduction.
+In addition, the [underlying KV storage](https://github.com/huahaiy/dlmdb) implements page based prefix compression to achieve an additional 10% space reduction.

 The main advantage of this list based triple storage is to facilitate counting of elements, which is the most critical input for query planning.
 Some list